HNGInternship/HNGInternship4/README.md

 ### Pre-requisite
 1. Set your profile picture.
 2. Setup a Git account and learn how to use Git.
     * Free GitHub private account for the next 1 year.
 Use this link to redeem: [https://github.com/redeem/hng_ingressive_github](https://github.com/redeem/hng_ingressive_github), or use the coupon code HNG_INGRESSIVE_GITHUB on your existing github account.
-Once done, give a shout-out to @GitHubCommunity @GitHubEducation and @_Ingressive_ on Twitter
+Once done, give a shout-out to @GitHubCommunity, @GitHubEducation and @_Ingressive_ on Twitter
 3. Setup a Figma account.
     * Figma is the first interface design tool with real-time collaboration.
 It keeps everyone on the same page.
 Focus on the work instead of fighting your tools.